LaurentEsingle/LaurentEsingle.github.io/download.markdown

 vQuery runs in a docker container.
 A container platform is needed to host the application, such as docker or kubernetes.

-Get the image from dockerhub: ***Link will be available starting Friday, April 23rd, 2021***
+Get the image from dockerhub: ***Link will be available starting Sunday, April 25th, 2021***

 or

-Download the image with the following docker command: ***Link will be available starting Friday, April 23rd, 2021***
+Download the image with the following docker command: ***Link will be available starting Sunday, April 25th, 2021***

 There are many ways to set up vQuery, especially in an enterprise context where security, high availability and scalability are needed.
 In this guide we will focus on the installation of the free version of vQuery which is more suited for personal use.
 For more information on the differences between the free version and the full version please visit "About" tab.